 So what exactly goes into a returns policy?
-If you only recently started out, you may have been tempted to copy one from another site.
-If you run a number of sites, maybe you use the same policy for each, copy and pasted!
+If you only recently started out, you’re probably tempted to copy one from another site.
+If you run a few sites, you could use the same policy for each, copy and pasted!
 Well, it’ll take a little time to come up with the perfect policy, but it’s definitely worth it in the long run.
 Here’s everything you need to do:

-Creating a Returns Policy – Cover the Basics
+Creating a Returns & Refund Policy – Cover the Basics

 First things first, you have to cover the absolute basics.
 This is everything that your customer needs to know to return one of your items.
-In truth, it’s mostly common sense!
+In truth – it’s all common sense!
 You should cover:

 - How long does a customer have until they can’t return an item?

 You could pick a week, a month or a year; it’s up to how generous you want to be.
-One point to note is that if you make a point of selling warranties and guarantees for products, you wouldn’t benefit from an extensive return period.
+Near in mind if you make a point of selling warranties and guarantees for products you wouldn’t profit from this.

 - Will the customer get credit, an exchange or money back?

 Here’s a big choice for you!
-Offering straight money back is a sign of good faith, whereas some customers will be a little miffed that they only get store credit.
-On the flip side, offering store credit effectively means that you never lose out on a sale because of a return.
+Offering straight money back is a sign of good faith.
+Whereas some customers will be a little miffed that they only get store credit.
+On the flip side, offering store credit means that you never lose out on a sale because of a return.
 An exchange is much the same as store credit.

-A good rule of thumb is that if the item is broken on arrival, you should offer the customer their money back.
-But if the customer would, on second thought, prefer their new chair in a shade of aubergine rather than magenta?
-That’s something that they should have decided before they ordered, rather than something that’s ‘on you’; in that situation, there’s no good reason not to offer an exchange or store credit.
+A good rule of thumb is that if the item is faulty on arrival, you should offer the customer their money back.
+But what if the customer prefers their new chair in a shade of aubergine rather than magenta?
+That’s something that they should have decided before they ordered.
+As opposed to something that’s ‘on you’; in that situation, there’s no good reason not to offer an exchange or store credit.

 Again, offering to pay for postage comes across as good customer service.
 At the same time- of course- it’s an added expense when you may already be giving a customer their money back.